 The operations of a binary indexed tree can be implemented in an elegant and efficient way using bit operations.
-The key fact needed is that k&-k isolates the last one bit in a number k.
-For example, 6&-6=2 because the number 6 corresponds to 110 and the number 2 corresponds to 10.
+The key fact needed is that k&-k isolates the last one bit of a number k.
+For example, 26&-26=2 because the number 26 corresponds to 11010 and the number 26 corresponds to 1010.

-It turns out that when processing a range query, the position k in the binary indexed tree should be decreased by k&-k at every step, and when updating the array, the position k should be increased by k&-k at every step.
+It turns out that when processing a sum query, the position k in the binary indexed tree needs to be decreased by k&-k at every step, and when updating the array, the position k needs to be increased by k&-k at every step.